 “No way, not me, absolutely not!” said Albert.
 “I’m not going to be the one who turned Mary and Joseph away from a good nights rest.”

 “Oh, please,” she begged.
 “I really need you to do this.
 We won’t be able to have the play without you,” she pleaded.
 Finally he agreed.

 On the night of the performance, Joseph went to the door and knocked.
 “Who’s there?” he asked.

 “My name’s Joseph and Mary and I need a place to sleep,” was the reply.

 “I’m sorry,” he said politely.
 “We have no rooms available.”
 And then added kindly, “But if you’d like you can rest awhile and I’ll get you some cookies and milk.”

 There are many, like Albert, who would gladly give our Lord some “cookies and milk” but would never allow Him to come into their hearts and change their lives.
 It’s enjoyable to visit the manger, sing a few carols, read the story of His birth and then exchange gifts.
 But to make Him a permanent resident?

 See Him now: Patiently standing.
 Gently knocking.
 Carefully listening.
 Waiting hopefully.
 Wanting desperately to save us and give us eternal life.

 Prayer: We thank You, Father, for wanting to be our Savior and to fellowship with us.
 Come, dwell within us.
 In Jesus’ Name, Amen.

-Scripture for Today: Revelation 3:20 Behold, I stand at the door and knock.
-If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.
+Scripture for Today: Revelation 3:20 Here I am!
+I stand at the door and knock.
+If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.